-FASD was not on the public health radar, and Australian health professionals were “insufficiently aware of the FASD diagnosis or how to make it”, Professor Elliott, a Professor of Paediatrics and Child Health based at the Children’s Hospital in Westmead, Sydney, says.
+FASD was not on the public health radar, and Australian health professionals were “insufficiently aware of the FASD diagnosis or how to make it”, says Professor Elliott, a professor of paediatrics and child health based at the Children's Hospital Westmead Clinical School.

-Her pioneering work, unyielding advocacy and leadership have crystallised and founded national surveillance, a national register, an online hub that is believed to be unique internationally and clinical and research networks.
+They also established national surveillance, a national register, an online hub, and clinical and research networks.

 “The key to the success of the Lililwan Project is that it was initiated by Aboriginal communities.
 Aboriginal leaders identified that the University was already doing research in this area and invited us to partner with them.”

 In the long term, the study’s impact has been astonishing.
-It led to a national inquiry into FASD, which resulted in almost $20 million funding that was invested in service models; an Australian guide to diagnosis; a national advisory committee for the federal government, chaired by Professor Elliott, support for families and other initiatives.
+It led to a national inquiry into FASD, which resulted in almost $20 million funding nationally that was invested in service models.
+It also led to an Australian guide to diagnosis, support for families, and a national advisory committee for the federal government, chaired by Professor Elliott.

-She has rapidly become a world-renowned FASD leader – with hundreds of valued collaborators in Australia and other countries.
-Currently she is co-director of the NHMRC centre of research excellence in FASD and heads a diagnostic clinic at the Children’s Hospital, Westmead.
+Professor Elliott has rapidly become a world-renowned FASD leader – with hundreds of valued collaborators in Australia and other countries.
+Currently she is co-director of the NHMRC Centre of Research Excellence in FASD and heads the NSW Diagnostic Clinic at the Children’s Hospital, Westmead.

-Professor Elliott is also steering many of the national initiatives that will underpin Australia’s prevention efforts for years to come.
+Professor Elliott has steered many of the national initiatives that will underpin Australia’s prevention efforts for years to come.

-FASD prevalence in Australia remains unknown, but given that about 60 percent of Australian women in both Aboriginal and non-Indigenous communities drink alcohol in pregnancy, eliminating the disorder is no easy task.
+FASD prevalence in the general Australian population remains unknown, but given that about 60 percent of Australian women in both Aboriginal and non-Indigenous communities drink alcohol in pregnancy, eliminating the disorder is no easy task.

 According to Professor Elliott, prevention is the key to unlocking future gains.
-While national awareness has risen steeply in the last decade, she is now advocating to implement labelling on alcoholic beverages about the health effects of drinking alcohol in pregnancy and educate women and their partners about alcohol harms.
+While national awareness has risen steeply in the last decade, she is now supporting the implementation of labelling on alcoholic beverages to warn about the health effects of drinking alcohol in pregnancy, and educating women, their partners and children about alcohol harms.